whaynes/STCW23/jekyll/_assessments/OICEW-1-1A.md

 <tr><td>

 {% capture behavior %}
-{% do Use Tools, usetools %} to cut a circular hole using oxy-fuel process
+{% do usetools, Use Tools %} to cut a circular hole using oxy-fuel process
 {% endcapture %}
 {{ behavior | markdownify }}